ganeti/ganeti/man/gnt-instance.rst

     interfaces.
 This has been fixed in more recent versions and is confirmed to work at least with qemu-kvm 0.11.1.

+blockdev\_prefix
+    Valid for the Xen HVM and PVM hypervisors.

+    Relevant to nonpvops guest kernels, in which the disk device names are given by the host.
+Allows to specify 'xvd', which helps run Red Hat based installers, driven by anaconda.

 cdrom\_image\_path
     Valid for the Xen HVM and KVM hypervisors.